 A co-operative is very similar to a corporation.
 It is an entity which can enter into contracts, hold insurance, and exist for as long as it needs to.
 The board of directors is the highest decision-making body and they are elected and accountable to the shareholders of the corporation.

 One key difference is that the voting power of the shareholders is democratically distributed instead of being based on the number of shares a shareholder owns.
 Co-ops can have different structures where different stakeholders are the shareholders.
-For Avocado, the members who buy from us are our shareholders.
-When you buy a $10 Regular Membership share you become a member and part owner of the co-op with the same voting power as the original founders.
+For Avocado, the people who buy from us are our shareholders.
+When you buy a $10 member-share you become a member and part owner of the co-op with the same voting power as the original founders.

-Instead of having a responsibility to make money for our shareholders, a co-op's responsibility is to serve its members in some way.
+Instead of having a responsibility to make money for our shareholders, a co-op's responsibility is to serve its members.
 For the Avocado Co-op our bottom line is:

 This frees us to think long-term, creatively, and sustainably.